cliza (CLIZA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 cliza Historical Price

-According to the latest data gathered on cliza live price page, the current price of cliza is 0.00203135USD.
-The circulating supply of cliza(CLIZA) is 805.29M CLIZA , giving it a market capitalization of $1.60M.
+According to the latest data gathered on cliza live price page, the current price of cliza is 0.00306379USD.
+The circulating supply of cliza(CLIZA) is 805.29M CLIZA , giving it a market capitalization of $2.47M.

 How Does cliza (CLIZA) Price Prediction Module Work?